The Secret Behind World of Warcraft's Long-Lasting Popularity

 Scattered throughout the year, there are many world events based on real life holidays/celebrations and they offer a lot of fun things to do and items to collect.

 I am guessing there are about 100 factions that you can gain reputation for.
-I can only imagine how much time it will take to complete them all to Exalted.
+I can only imagine how much time it will take to raise them all to Exalted.

 Some achievements are earned as you play the game naturally such as leveling, exploring and doing quests, but for some achievements you need to try hard to obtain them.
 In addition to 2500+ achievements, there are also feats of strength and guild achievements (264) that you can aim for completing.